 Bob has extensive experience in forming and maintaining legislative coalitions.
 On behalf of consumer electronics manufacturers, Bob has played key roles in all legislative and regulatory issues related to home recording and copyright.
 He has played similar roles in coalitions and advocacy groups devoted to trade, investment and telecommunications issues.

-Bob has been a drafter of key elements of major intellectual property and telecommunications legislation the Semiconductor Chip Protection Act of 1984, the Audio Home Recording Act of 1992, the Digital Millennium Copyright Act of 1998; and Section 304 of the Telecommunications Act of 1996 — which mandates competition in the market for Cable Navigation Devices.
+Bob has been a drafter of key elements of major intellectual property and telecommunications legislation, including the Semiconductor Chip Protection Act of 1984, the Audio Home Recording Act of 1992, the Digital Millennium Copyright Act of 1998; and Section 304 of the Telecommunications Act of 1996 — which mandates competition in the market for Cable Navigation Devices.
 He has been heavily involved in regulatory and other proceedings flowing out of these initiatives, especially in the Federal Communications Commission.
 In 1996 Bob was one of the founders of the Copy Protection Technical Working Group (CPTWG), an open forum for business people, engineers, and counsel from the electronics and entertainment industries that has resulted in the development of widely supported and licensed technologies for distribution and storage of digital media.
 He has represented clients in several other cross-industry, multi-national technical forums pertaining to new technologies, products, and systems.

 Bob has served as outside counsel to several national associations and advises manufacturers and retailers on an individual basis.
 In 2003 he was inducted into the Academy of Digital Television Pioneers, one of the few lawyers to be inducted without having served in some capacity in the Congress or at the Federal Communications Commission.
 On many occasions he has spoken at industry technical forums, nationally and internationally, and has published articles on subjects as diverse as antitrust, international trade, and High Definition Television.